experimentarium/times/docs/part-2/04-special-processes.md

 [^35]: The activity remains constant over the iso-fuel line, but the electricity output varies when moving along it.
 Maximum electrical output is thus usually the most convenient quantity along this line for defining the basis of the process activity and capacity.
 This choice should then be consistently reflected in the input data (see Table 18).

-[^36]: The indexing of auxiliary consumption flows or emissions of inter-regional exchange processes is illustrated in the figure below.
+[^36]: The indexing of auxiliary consumption flows or emissions of inter-regional exchange processes is illustrated in {numref}`indexing-aux-consumption`.

 [^37]: The equation EQ(l)\_XBND may have an external regional as region index (bounding the import from one external regions to all other regions).